Claiborne County, Mississippi: Law enforcement

 The Claiborne County Sheriff's Department was formed in 1818, when A. Barnes became Claiborne County's first sheriff.
 Despite having a majority black population, Claiborne has only had three black sheriffs.
 In 1874, during the period known as Reconstruction, Thomas Bland became the county's first black sheriff.
 He served for less than a year.
 It would be over a hundred years before Claiborne would have another black sheriff when Frank Davis took office in 1979.
 The current Sheriff is Edward "Moose" Goods, who was first elected in 2019 and was re-elected in 2024 with over 60% of votes.

 Politics

-Owing to its high African-American population, Claiborne County is overwhelmingly Democratic, and has often stood as the most Democratic county in the entire state of Mississippi.
+Claiborne County is overwhelmingly Democratic, and has often stood as the most Democratic county in the entire state of Mississippi.